fahmizainal17/Fahmi_Zainal_Portfolio/README.md

 **Fahmi Zainal Custom License**

 All rights reserved.
-This project is the intellectual property of Fahmi Zainal.
-Unauthorized copying, use, or distribution of any code, content, or material from this project is strictly prohibited.
+Unauthorized copying, use, or distribution of this project or its components is strictly prohibited.
+Contact me for permissions or inquiries.

-You may not:
-- Copy, reproduce, or distribute any part of this code or project.
-- Use the code or content for any purpose, commercial or otherwise, without prior written consent from Fahmi Zainal.
-- Modify, decompile, or reverse-engineer any portion of this codebase.

-By using or accessing any part of this project, you agree to be bound by the terms of this license.
+---